Saurabh Singh Shekhawat: Victimization claim

 In 2017, Shekhawat filed a complaint to the Ministry of Defence accusing two former army chiefs, Gen. Bikram Singh and Gen. Dalbir Singh, and a senior serving officer, Lt.
-Gen. Abhay Krishna of victimizing him.
+Gen. Abhay Krishna of victimising him.
 Shekhawat claimed he was denied promotion because of lackluster reviews in annual confidential reports given to him as retaliation.
-Shekhawat claimed the trigger for the victimization was his report made officially to the Army about a dacoity in Jorhat of a private citizen's residence involving personnel of the 3 Corps Counter Intelligence and Surveillance Unit in December 2011.
-At the time of the robbery, Gen. Dalbir Singh was then Corps Commander of 3 Corps and Lt.
+Shekhawat claimed the trigger for the victimisation was his report made officially to the Army about a dacoity in Jorhat of a private citizen's residence involving personnel of the 3 Corps Counter Intelligence and Surveillance Unit in December 2011.
+At the time of the robbery, Gen. Dalbir Singh was then Commander of 3 Corps and Lt.
 Gen. Abhay Krishna was then Shekhawat's brigadier general staff (operations).
 Shekhawat claimed Krishna acted on Gen. Dalbir Singh's behalf to give him poor performance reviews.
 When Gen. Bikram Singh became Army Chief, the Discipline and Vigilance Ban imposed on Gen. Dalbir Singh by the previous Army Chief for inaction over the robbery was lifted and Gen. Dalbir Singh was further promoted.

 Shekhawat also alleged that Gen. Dalbir Singh tried to harm his career by preventing him from taking the Higher Command Course, a qualification for promotion.
 But since the weightage for the course selection took into account medals and field service, he qualified for the course to the alleged chagrin of Gen. Dalbir Singh.
 Shekhawat speculated that Gen. Dalbir Singh in reaction was able to get weightage of medals and field service removed from consideration for higher command courses from 2014 onwards.